Super Rugby: Crusaders and Highlanders clash called off after Christchurch shootings

 The Super Rugby match between the Crusaders and the Highlanders in Dunedin has been called off in the wake of the Christchurch shootings.

-The match, which was to be played at Forsyth Barr Stadium tonight, will not go ahead, with both teams set to get two competition points after consultation with SANZAAR.
+The match, which was to be played at Forsyth Barr Stadium tonight, will not go ahead, with both teams set to get two competition points, once consultation is completed with SANZAAR.

 It is the first Super Rugby game to be called off since 2011, when a game between the Hurricanes and Crusaders was cancelled due to the Christchurch earthquake.